-- Local Breastfeeing Help - In Cochise County we are privileged to have several breastfeeding educators Countywide.
-Their credentials include: CLC (Certified Lactation Counselor) or CBE (Certified Breastfeeding Educator).
-For a local breastfeeding consultant please send an email to email@example.com or call 520-803-3912.
-The Cochise County Health Department, WIC or AMCH Programs can make an appointment for you to meet with a certified professional in the privacy and comfiort of your own home.
+- Local Breastfeeding Help - In Cochise County, we are privileged to have several breastfeeding educators Countywide.
+Their credentials include CLC (Certified Lactation Counselor) or CBE (Certified Breastfeeding Educator).
+For a local breastfeeding consultant please email Cochise Nutrition or call 520-803-3912.
+The Cochise County Health Department, WIC, or AMCH Programs can make an appointment for you to meet with a certified professional in the privacy and comfort of your own home.

 - Other Resources to Find Breastfeeding Educators - You can find a breastfeeding educator with the Women, Infants, and Children (WIC) Program or mother-to-mother support group meetings from La Leche League.